EHCP personal budget — the platform drafts your Section J request | EHCP Clarity

 • "There is no money available" — funds for Section F provision are budgeted regardless; personal budget moves the same money to a different commissioning route.

-• "Direct payments are too risky" — proper safeguards (agreed plan, records, reporting) manage risk; the LA cannot refuse on this basis alone.
+• "Direct payments are too risky" — proper safeguards (agreed plan, records, reporting) manage risk; the local authority cannot refuse on this basis alone.

 Frequently asked questions